StarRocks/starrocks/docs/en/administration/query_profile_details.md

 ##### FirstInputEmptyTime

 Description: Time the Pipeline is first blocked due to an empty input queue.
-Separating the first time is likely due to dependencies in the Pipeline.
+The first blocking time is separately calculated because the first blocking is mainly caused by Pipeline dependencies.

 ##### FollowupInputEmptyTime